Russell-Waterhouse/blog/content/post/cpp-features.md

 ## Smart Pointers

 ### Unique Pointers
-Unique pointers are the sole owner of their data, and when they go out of scope they
+Added in C++ 11, unique pointers are the sole owner of their data, and when they go out of scope they free the memory that they point to.
 Initialization, freeing, moving

 ```cpp